django-roles-access/django-roles-access.github.io/source/middleware.rst

 .. warning::

-   Once middleware is installed, to change the behavior of a view belonging to a particular application, at least a :class:`django_roles_access.models.ViewAccess` object needs to be created.
-   If not, there will be no change while no application type is set (:ref:`Applications type`).
+   Once the middleware is installed, to change the behavior of a view belonging to a particular application, at least one :class:`django_roles_access.models.ViewAccess` object needs to be created for that view.
+Otherwise there will be no change in the behavior of any view unless an application is classified with a type as explained below (:ref:`Applications type`).